Lapo9/AutocorrelationCUDA/readme.md

 Texture | 510 GB/s | Yes | No | Optimized for 2D access

 ### CUDA profiler
-In order to study the behaviour of the algorithm and its performance, we used the Nvidia visual profiler (nvvp).
+In order to study the behavior of the algorithm and its performance, we used the Nvidia visual profiler (nvvp).
 The tool shows in a timeline all of the API function and kernel calls, and it allows for a very in-depth analysis of fundamental aspects of the execution.
 The metrics we mostly took into consideration are the following:
 * **Occupancy:** How many of the available CUDA cores are utilized on average.
 An high occupancy means more operations are performed concurrently, but having a 100% occupancy not always is the best way to improve performance.
 Indeed, in memory intensive algorithm, it is often preferred to use a big chunk of shared memory.
 Since shared memory resides on SM, it means that the more shared memory a block uses, the less concurrent warps can be executed, thus reducing occupancy.
 At the end of the day our algorithm achieves about 60% occupancy.
 * **Global efficiency:** As mentioned before, global memory access are coalesced.
 Global efficiency measures the ratio of requested bytes on read/written bytes.
 We got 99% global read efficiency, but only 29% global store efficiency.
 On the other hand almost 230000 read transactions were requested, and only 21000 store, so the low store global efficiency doesn't affect performance severely, but it is for sure improvable.
 * **Warp efficiency:** Average ratio between the active threads in a warp over the maximum active threads in a warp (32).
 It basically measures divergence.
 We got 77% efficiency, which cannot be improved due to the fact that some operations must be executed only a smaller number of times.
 Indeed on one block we have 256 threads, which all run concurrently during the actual autocorrelation computation phase, but only 8 threads are responsible to insert the new value into the bin group multi sensor memory.